-On March 11, 2014, the Company issued a call notice to repurchase \$50 million, or 10%, of its 6.75% senior notes due April 15, 2019 (the "Senior Notes").
+On March 11, 2014, the Company issued a call notice to redeem \$50 million, or 10%, of its 6.75% senior notes due April 15, 2019 (the "Senior Notes").
 The Senior Notes were issued under an Indenture (the "Indenture") among the Company, the subsidiary guarantors named therein, and The Bank of New York Mellon Trust Company, N.A., as trustee.
 The Indenture and the form of Senior Notes provide, among other things, that prior to April 15, 2014, the Company had the option to redeem up to 10% of the Senior Notes during any 12-month period from the issue date until April 15, 2014, for a 103% redemption price, plus accrued and unpaid interest to the redemption date.
+On April

-On April 10, 2014, the Company made a cash settlement payment of approximately \$52 million in connection with this redemption.
+10, 2014, the Company made a cash settlement payment of approximately \$52 million in connection with this redemption.
 Pursuant to the Indenture, the Company also had the option to redeem a portion or all of the Senior Notes beginning on April 15, 2014, for a 105.063% redemption price, plus accrued and unpaid interest to the redemption date.
-On April 9, 2014, the Company issued a call notice to repurchase the remaining \$350 million of its Senior Notes to be redeemed in cash on May 9, 2014.
+On April 9, 2014, the Company issued a call notice to redeem the remaining \$350 million of its Senior Notes.
+On May 9, 2014, the Company made a cash settlement payment of approximately \$369 million in connection with this redemption.

 On April 9, 2014, the Company entered into a new credit agreement, which provides for (i) delayed draw term loans in an aggregate principal amount of \$600 million that mature on April 9, 2021, and (ii) a \$200 million revolving credit facility that matures on April 9, 2019.
-In connection with the execution of the new credit agreement, the Company terminated its \$130 million asset-based revolving loan credit agreement dated October 1, 2010, under which there were no outstanding borrowings or letter of credit obligations at March 31, 2014.
+In connection with the execution of the new credit agreement, the Company terminated its \$130 million asset-based revolving loan credit agreement dated October 1, 2010, under which there were no outstanding borrowings or letter of credit obligations at termination.
 Up to \$75 million of the Revolving Facility is available for the issuance of letters of credit, and any such issuance of letters of credit will reduce the amount available for loans under the Revolving Facility.
 Up to \$20 million of the Revolving Facility is available for swing line advances, and any such swing line advances will reduce the amount available for loans under the Revolving Facility.
 The Company may request increases in the limits under the Term Facility and the Revolving Facility and may request the addition of one or more term loan facilities under the Credit Agreement.
 The facilities were rated as BB- and B1 by S&P and Moody's, respectively.
+On June 23, 2014, the Company drew the \$600 million term loan.
+As of June 30, 2014, \$600 million was outstanding under the Term Facility, and there were no outstanding borrowings under the Revolving Facility.

-Availability under outstanding affiliate credit facilities as of March 31, 2014, is approximately \$296 million and certain of these facilities have pledged receivables, inventory or equipment as security.
-The affiliate credit facilities include an arrangement, through a subsidiary in France, to sell accounts receivable on an uncommitted basis.
-The amount of financing available is contingent upon the amount of receivables less certain reserves.
-As of March 31, 2014, there was \$32 million of outstanding borrowings under this facility with \$50 million of receivables pledged as security, which were recorded as Other current assets on the consolidated balance sheet.
+Availability under outstanding affiliate credit facilities, excluding the Interiors discontinued operations, as of June 30, 2014 is approximately \$303 million and certain of these facilities have pledged receivables, inventory or equipment as security.
 Access to additional capital through the debt or equity markets is influenced by the Company's credit ratings.
-At March 31, 2014, the Company's corporate credit ratings were B1 by Moody's with a stable outlook and B+ by S&P with a positive outlook.
+At June 30, 2014, the Company's corporate credit ratings were B1 by Moody's with a stable outlook and B+ by S&P with a positive outlook.